Attendance and Punctuality

 - Pupils arriving late will be marked as late in the register and a 30 minutes, same day detention will be issued.

-- Late to school is defined as any pupil arriving to school after the gates have closed 8.35am or 9.15am.
+- Late to school is defined as any pupil arriving to school after the gates have closed at 8.35am.

 - Late to lesson is defined as arriving to the classroom after the door has been closed by the class teacher